 “Yes, indeed, we’re ready to go.
 Where are we going again?” the Doctor asked.
 He knew she wasn’t going to discuss anything here.
 It was just his way of letting her know that he didn’t know something and thought he should.

-They all tried to hide their surprise.
-It was quite a shock.
+They all got a little stiff trying to hide their surprise.

 “Captain, may I present my delegation: N’amani is my Chief of Staff, personal bodyguard, and general right hand.
 He’s quite good with planning and preparations of all sorts.”

 N’amani stepped forward and bowed slightly.
 “Pleased to meet you, Captain Logan.”

 He was squarely built and just a little taller than the Captain with the characteristic blueish tint to his dark chocolate skin and jet black hair of the Elyronym.

 Captain Logan nodded.

 He’d met the Elyronym several times.
 They were exceptional administrators and formidable fighters.
 He wasn’t at all surprised that she would have one of their people among her delegation.